Resident AAFP Leaders

 "Through my position as a resident representative to the AMA, I hope to bring the spirit of family medicine to a larger organization.
 I am passionate about health policy and better care for all patients and want to work within the scope of my position help move medicine in the right direction."

-In his role, Dr. Mathis represents AAFP resident and fellow interests at AMA meetings and interacts with AMA delegates from the AAFP.
+This leadership role represents AAFP resident and fellow interests at AMA meetings and interacts with AMA delegates from the AAFP.

-In his role, Dr. Gower serves as an important communications, policy and membership link between the AMA and grassroots physicians.
+This leadership role serves as an important communications, policy and membership link between the AMA and grassroots physicians.

-University of Rochester Family Medicine Residency Program
+Santa Rosa Family Medicine Residency Program

-In her role, Dr. Pannu is involved with residency education and accreditation at a national level, and gets mentoring opportunities with national leaders in family medicine residency education.
+This leadership role is involved with residency education and accreditation at a national level, and gets mentoring opportunities with national leaders in family medicine residency education.

 Kristina Laguerre, MD, MPH